adaisti/TypoDistance/Documentation.md

 # Correctness tests

 The correctness of the algorith was tested with some basic JUnit tests (to be found in the tests folder).
-Some speed tests will follow for statistics in the project poster.